rnharshee/Todo/README.md

-This is an CRUD Todo application built using Spring Boot
+This is a CRUD Todo application built using Spring Boot